-Торіс Bladder and pelvic pain syndromes P2 P3 SI Objective To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease.
-To develop advanced skills in lower urinary tract reconstruction Clinical Skills Determine appropriate management of patients with bladder and pelvic pain 4 4 4 Technical Skills and Procedures Cystoscopic assessment painful bladder Augmentation and substitution cystoplasty Simple cystectomy Ileal conduit diversion 3 1 1 4 1 2 3 4 2 2 3 ileal conduit may not always be deliverable in programs.
+Bladder and pelvic pain syndromes P2 P3 SI To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease.
+To develop advanced skills in lower urinary tract reconstruction - Determine appropriate management of patients with bladder and pelvic pain 4 4 4 - Cystoscopic assessment painful bladder - Augmentation and substitution cystoplasty - Simple cystectomy 3 4 1 2 4 2 2 - To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease To develop advanced skills in lower urinary tract reconstruction - Determine appropriate management of patients with bladder and pelvic pain - Cystoscopic assessment painful bladder - Augmentation and substitution cystoplasty - To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease To develop advanced skills in lower urinary tract reconstruction - Determine appropriate management of patients with bladder and pelvic pain - Cystoscopic assessment painful bladder - Augmentation and substitution cystoplasty - Simple cystectomy 1 - To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease To develop advanced skills in lower urinary tract reconstruction - Determine appropriate management of patients 4 with bladder and pelvic pain - Cystoscopic assessment painful bladder 3 4 - Augmentation and substitution cystoplasty 1 5 imple cystectomy 1 2

+^{} ileal conduit may not always be deliverable in programs.
 If not available, then adequate competency in reconstructive techniques such as ureteric repair and/or reimplantation must be demonstrated through either work-based assessments in these procedures, or by an appropriate simulation course.

-Торіс Neuropathic bladder P2 P3 SI
+Topic Neuropathic bladder P2 Р3 SI

 Objective To develop advanced skills in the assessment and treatment of men and women with urinary and genital tract dysfunction including that arising as a consequence of neurological disease.
 To develop advanced skills in lower urinary tract reconstruction

-Clinical Skills Determine appropriate safe management of patients with neuropathic bladder 4 4 4
+Clinical Skills - Determine appropriate safe management of patients with neuropathic bladder 4 4 4

 - Determine optimum long-term management of patients with neuropathic bladder, including management of incontinence, emptying, infections, renal function and bowel management 2 3 4

 - Cystoscopy and injection Botulinum toxin 2 3 4

-Augmentation and substitution cystoplasty 1 1 2
+- Augmentation and substitution cystoplasty 1 1 2

 Technical Skills - Sacral neuromodulation 2

-and - Ileal conduit formation 1 2 3
+- Ileal conduit formation 1 2 3

-Procedures - Simple cystectomy 1 1 2
+- Simple cystectomy 1 1 2

 - suprapubic catheterisation 4 4 4

 - artificial urinary sphincter 1 1 1